Australia's desperate scramble to attract immigrants after the devastation of WWII

 A key concept in Australia's post-war immigration policy was "Populate or perish".

-This catchphrase, often attributed to Arthur Calwell, the Minister for Immigration from 1945 to 1949, encapsulated a simple idea: without a significant increase in population, Australia couldn't survive as a nation.
+This catchphrase, which often attributed to Arthur Calwell who was the Minister for Immigration from 1945 to 1949, articulated a new realisation: without a significant increase in population, Australia couldn't survive as a nation.

-After World War II, Australia's population was around seven million.
-Given the country's vastness, there weren't enough people to defend against potential invaders or build a strong economy.
+In 1947, Australia's population was around seven million.
+Given the country's massive size, this meant that there weren't enough people to defend against potential invaders or build a strong economy.

-Incentives such as free or assisted passage, housing assistance, and employment assistance were offered to encourage immigration.
+To make Australia an attractive option for potential migrants, incentives such as free or assisted passage, housing assistance, and employment assistance were offered.

-Special programs were set up for displaced persons, like Holocaust survivors, and child migrants, such as orphans from Britain.
+Part of the initial influx of migrants was actually motivated by programs that were set up for displaced persons, like Holocaust survivors, and child migrants, such as war orphans from Britain.

 Arthur Calwell's influence